restot/opencloud-desktop/audit-claude.md

 - Consider using SQLite.swift library for type-safe queries
 - Establish coding standards requiring prepared statements

+**Verification**: ❌ FALSE POSITIVE by Haiku - The actual code in ItemDatabase.swift is safe. sqlite3_exec is only used for static SQL strings (hardcoded table creation at line 90 and DELETE statement at line 330).
+All other operations correctly use prepared statements with sqlite3_prepare_v2() and sqlite3_bind_*().
+No SQL injection vulnerability exists.

+not valid by grok

+verified by glm

 ---

 ### 3. CRITICAL: Missing Authentication Validation in WebDAV Client